When Was Pesto Invented?

 Long answer

 The Sicilians did the same by including their world-class tomatoes and switching the pine nuts for almonds in a sauce we know today as Trapanese pesto.
-The French have their own version too, called pistou, which is practically identical to Genovese pesto but with a little more garlic but no inclusion of pine nuts.
+The French also have a version called pistou, which is practically identical to Genovese pesto but with a little more garlic and excluding pine nuts.